HelpBot Assistant

 Diagram provides support to export the desired region of the diagram to the desired formats.

-DiagramExportFormat is to specify the type/format of the exported file.
+DiagramExportFormat specifies the type/format of the exported file.
 By default, the diagram is exported in .jpeg format.
-You can export the diagram to the following formats:
+Export the diagram to the following formats:

 • JPEG